m-bikko/INF305-ecommerce-managment-DBMS-project/README.md

 SET username = :new_username, email = :new_email, password1 = :new_password
 WHERE user_id = :user_id;
 ```
-  - Admin can view the products purchased on particular date.

-  - Admin can view number of products sold on a particular date.
-  - A customer can view the total price of product present in the cart unpurchased.
-  - Admin can view details of customer who have not purchased anything.
   - Admin can view total profit earned from the website.

 ```sql